 An official document issued by the Office of Financial Aid notifying a student of the amount of money awarded to them.
 Notice of eligibility has to be signed and returned to the Office of Financial Aid before any loans are processed.

 A fee charged by the lender for administration of some student loans.
 This fee is deducted from the loan prior to disbursement.
 Origination fees are charged as the loan is disbursed.

-Federal loans available to parents of dependent undergraduate students to help finance the child's education.
-Parents may borrow up to the full cost of their children's education, less the amount of any other financial aid received.
-PLUS Loans may be used to pay the EFC.
+A loan available to graduate students and parents of dependent undergraduate students for which the borrower is fully responsible for paying the interest regardless of the loan status.
+The amount borrowed may be up to the full cost of attendance, less the amount of any other financial aid received.
+PLUS Loans may be applied to replace the EFC.
 There is a minimal credit check required for the PLUS loan, so a good credit history is required.
-Students should check with your local bank to see if they participate in the PLUS loan program.
-If a parent's application for a PLUS loan is turned down, the student may be eligible to borrow additional money under the Unsubsidized Stafford Loan program.
+If a PLUS loan is denied, the student should contact the Office of Financial Aid to discuss their options.

-Pell grants are awarded solely on demonstrated financial need to every eligible undergraduate student who hasn't already earned a bachelor's or professional degree.
-The amount of your Pell grant will depend on your financial need, your college costs, and whether you're attending college full time or part time.
+Pell grants are awarded based on demonstrated financial need to every eligible undergraduate student who hasn't already earned a bachelor's or professional degree.
+The amount of the Pell grant will depend on financial need, college costs, and enrollment status.
 The funds can be used for tuition, fees, and living expenses.
-For the 2013-2014 award year, Pell grants for full-time students range from $605 to $5,645.

 Primary Care Loan (PCL)

 The Primary Care Loan is a low interest loan administered by the US Department of Health and Human Services (DHHS).
 It is available to full-time, financially needy students who pursue a degree in medicine.
 To be eligible for this loan, the student must commit to working in the field of primary care.